dgrifka/baseball_game_simulator/README.md

 ## 2025 Additions:

 - Improved code docstrings and documentation.
+- Cleaner and improved visuals
 - Games played at George M. Steinbrenner Field will be converted to Yankee Stadium in the model, since the dimensions are similar.
-- Dates added to visualizations

 ## Project Structure